HL7/FHIR-us-pq-cmc-fda/input/pagecontent/index.md

 	- Scott Gordon (mailto: [pq-cmc@fda.hhs.gov](mailto:pq-cmc@fda.hhs.gov))
   - Josiah Tindor (IBM PM)

-At HL7, the PQ/CMC Projects is sponsored by the HL7 Biomedical Research & Regulation (BR&R) Work-Group.
+At HL7, the PQ/CMC Project is sponsored by the HL7 Biomedical Research & Regulation (BR&R) Work-Group..

 The PQ/CMC team would like to acknowledge the contribution of the BR&R WG members who have participated in the Medication-related FHIR resource discussions and helped refine the resources.